Gtalavero/ft_server/README.md

 **[Container][3]**: Software that packages up code and all its dependencies so the application runs quickly and reliably in differents environment.

+**Docker compose**: tool for defining and running multi-container Docker apps.
 **LEMP stack**: Software package  variation of LAMP (Linux, Apache, MySQLP, PHP).
 In LEMP, Apache is replaced with the lightweight yet powerfull Ngynx.
 **[Ngynx][4]**: HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server